,

 Maths

 As a school, we are dedicated to teaching maths through a mastery approach.
 This involves looking at the number system, as well as shapes and measures, using very small steps in a very practical approach.
 Children will explore numbers in their environment within the continous provision, in the outdoor area, in the forest school and through taught carpet time sessions.
-We use White Rose Maths, the NCETM, Numberblocks and Numicon as resources to support children in their mathematical journeys.
+We use Number Sense, White Rose Maths, the NCETM and Numberblocks as resources to support children in their mathematical journeys.

 Understanding the World